 DASHBOARDS

-Here is an example dashboard with some widgets defined, like time series charts, donut charts, maps, or single values, but you can use many other ones
+Here is an example dashboard with some widgets defined, like time series charts, donut charts, maps, or single values, but many other ones can be used:

 Once created, dashboards can be shared with third parties through a link or configured as templates to analyze data from different devices of the same type.
-In the following sections, we will explain how to create awesome dashboards in a few and very easy steps.
-Are you ready to create your own dashboard?
+In the sections below, we will explain how to create awesome dashboards in a few and very easy steps. ready to create your own dashboard?

 Create a Dashboard